 Once I had a client who was procrastinating on losing weight.
 After diving into the root cause, we found out that her procrastination was because of a lack of self-love.
 Deep down, she didn’t want to lose her excess weight because she didn’t want to get unwanted attention from men.
 Another reason was because she didn’t want to be beautiful (by her definition), because she didn’t associate herself with beauty.
 Since young, she had thought of herself as an “ugly duckling.”
 This was due to a lack of self-love — she didn’t see herself as beautiful.

 The solution here is to work on self-love while working on weight loss, rather than losing weight to love herself (do you see the difference?).
 Tackling the root cause, because this is what’s stopping you from achieving your goal.
-Here, an action plan to improve self-love can include saying positive affirmations, addressing negative body image, removing critical and toxic relationships, and working on your personal goals.
+Here, an action plan to improve self-love can include saying positive affirmations, addressing negative body image, removing critical relationships, and working on your personal goals.

 This is the last part of my 5-part series on how to stop procrastination.